The 5 Biggest Lies in Trump’s Speech to Congress

 Far from being lax on immigration enforcement, the Obama administration actually oversaw some of the harshest enforcement of immigration laws in U.S. history, deporting over 2.5 million people and dramatically increasing funding for border security and immigration detention.

 Rather than boosting employment, raising wages, or saving billions, multiple studies suggest that Trump’s stated plans on immigration will likely have a devastating effect on the U.S. economy.

 The right-wing think-tank American Action Forum predicts that Trump’s immigration crackdown would result in a US$381 to US$623 billion dollar hit to the U.S. economy in the private sector alone.
 It pointed out that some of the biggest industries in the U.S. — agriculture, construction, and hospitality — depend on migrant workers, both documented and undocumented.
 In contrast, multiple studies show that immigration is generally good for the economy, even raising long-term employment rates as well as wages.

 Far from saving money, Trump’s stated plans to build a wall on the U.S.-Mexico border and vastly expand the deportation machinery created by the Obama administration will cost billions.
 A recent Department of Homeland Security study estimated that the wall alone will cost US$21.6 billion, while CNBC estimates that Trump’s deportation plan could cost up to US$500 billion.

 Last but certainly not least, rather than making “communities safer for everyone,” Trump’s recent immigration raids and racist rhetoric has brought terror to millions of U.S. immigrants and unleashed a wave of racist violence.

-Posted by Ian Greenhalgh on March 1, 2017, With 2653 Reads Filed under World.
+Posted by Ian Greenhalgh on March 1, 2017, With 2671 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.